tinogoehlert/goom/README.md

 # Development Setup

+Running `make` will initialize go modules and run the tests.

+For testing, it is also useful to run `make test-run`, which starts the game, loads the WADs, runs the event loop once, and then exits automatically.

-Running `make` will initialize go modules.
-Some of the used modules use C-bindings and may show compile warnings that can be ignored.
+Note that some of the used modules use C-bindings and may show compile warnings.
+Please ignore them.

 ## Linux